wojciech-szymanski/zork-game/README.md

 # zork-game

-In order to run the zork-game, please open index.html file in your browser.
+In order to run the amazing zork-game, please open index.html file in your browser.
 Enjoy!